 Inclement Weather Procedures

 The decision to close schools will be based primarily on the condition of district roads or other weather conditions that would jeopardize the safety of children.
-The Director of Transportation confers with the weather bureau, the Chief Operations Officer and the District’s bus companies, including the Port Authority about weather forecasts, available energy for heating the buildings and area road conditions.
-The administrators report the findings to the Superintendent who makes the final decision to have a 2-hour delay or close schools.
+The Director of Transportation confers with the weather bureau, the Chief Operations Officer and the District’s bus companies, including the Pittsburgh Regional Transit (PRT), about weather forecasts, available energy for heating the buildings and area road conditions.
+The administrators report the findings to the Superintendent, who makes the final decision to have a 2-hour delay or close schools.

-School is canceled only during unusual circumstances such as extreme weather, facilities or equipment failure, an environmental hazard or a public crisis that causes a significant safety risk.
+School is canceled only during unusual circumstances such as extreme weather, facility or equipment failure, an environmental hazard or a public crisis that causes a significant safety risk.

 1. When will I know if schools are closed or a 2-hour delay?

 When a decision can be made the preceding night, the District will attempt to make an announcement by 10 p.m.
 In most cases, a decision won’t be made until morning.
 The goal is to make a decision to have a 2-hour delay or close schools by 5:30 a.m.
 There will be no announcement if schools are open as scheduled.